Holidays

 Hotel contact details and an emergency number will be provided with your confirmation of booking.

-All breakfasts, 7 lunches and 4 dinners are included in the trip price.
+All breakfasts, 7 lunches and 5 dinners are included in the trip price.
 Where there is a wide range of dining options available it makes sense to leave this choice to you and we have not included meals other than breakfasts while in La Paz, Sucre, Potosi and Uyuni.
 All other meals are included.
 Clients will be expected to pay for their own meals (other than breakfast) whilst in these cities.
-For non included meals you can typically expect to pay US$15 to US$25 per meal including wine.
+For non included meals you can typically expect to pay US$20 to US$30 per meal including wine.

 It is not recommended to drink untreated water from the taps.
 If you are on a trekking or cycling holiday, water is supplied to fill up your individual bottles.
 This will be boiled, filtered or provided in large jerry cans or 5 litre bottles.
 Additionally you should take purification tablets or a filter bottle (such as a Water-To-Go bottle) to treat your water when in towns or where water is not supplied.
 We do not encourage the purchasing of single use plastic bottles.